-Q: How did you use the Good Molecules Squalane oil?
+Q: How did you use the Good Molecules squalane oil?

 A: I use it at the last step of my night-time skincare routine (after applying water-based products and my moisturizer).
-Sometimes I mix 3-4 drops of it with my moisturizer prior to applying for added skin hydration.
+Sometimes I mix 3-4 drops of it with my moisturizer prior to application for added skin hydration.

-Q: Can I use the Good Molecules Squalane Oil both morning and night?
+Q: Can I use the Good Molecules squalane oil both morning and night?

 A: Yes, the Good Molecules Squalane Oil can be applied both morning (AM) and night (PM) for adequate hydration.
 But if you feel it will make your face appear oily during the day, you can subject its application or use to night-time only.
 However this oil can be used as needed or as required.

-A: I never experienced any sort of breakouts or irritations while using the Good Molecules Squalane Oil, However irritations can still occur as skin type differs so shall results differ too.
+A: I never experienced any sort of breakouts or irritations while using the Good Molecules Squalane Oil, However irritations can still occur, as skin type differs so shall results differ too.
 I strongly recommend you should perform a patch test prior to commencing usage of this oil.

 Q: Is this oil suitable for all skin types?

 A: For the fact that squalane is non-comedogenic in nature and light-weight but very hydrating makes it recommendable and suitable for every skin type.
-But endeavor to do a patch test or consult your board-certified dermatologist before commencing full product application.
+But endeavour to do a patch test or consult your board-certified dermatologist before commencing full product application.